fyr77/EnvyUpdate/README.md

 # Important Information

-Nvidia seems to have discontinued non-DCH drivers.
+Nvidia has discontinued non-DCH drivers.
 This means only Windows 10 and Windows 11 can get the most recent driver versions.

 If you are running Standard (non-DCH) drivers right now, EnvyUpdate will **NOT** display newer driver versions until you have manually updated to DCH drivers.